Code of Conduct

 - Formalizing Generics for Pony

-If you are interested in having a real time conversation about Pony, you have two options:
+If you are interested in having a real time conversation about Pony, check out the Pony community Zulip.

-If you are a Pony user looking for assistance or to discuss writing Pony code, you’ll want to join the Users’ mailing list.
+If you are a Pony user looking for assistance or to discuss writing Pony code, you’ll want to join the beginner help steam in our Zulip community.

 If you are looking to contribute to Pony, you’ll want to join the contrinute to Pony stream in our Zulip community.

-If you are interested in finding out when our Virtual Users’ Group is meeting or when new videos are posted, you should join the Virtual Users’ Group mailing list.
+If you are interested in finding out when our Virtual Users’ Group is meeting or when new videos are posted, you should join announce stream in our Zulip community.

-We currently know of 3 User Groups.
+We currently know of 1 User Group.
 We also have a Virtual Users’ Group which didn’t meet in quite some time now.
 In general, it meets about once a month via Zoom.
 If you would be interested, join and drop us a line, we would be happy to revive that tradition.
 Videos of past presentations are available.

 If you’d like to attend an in-person meetup, sign up for the mailing list or join the meetup group to be informed the next time a meeting is occuring: